 Having a baby is exciting, but it's also nerve-racking.
-Thankfully, towards the end of your pregnancy you'll start to notice signs that labor and delivery is right around the corner.
+Thankfully, toward the end of your pregnancy you'll start to notice signs that labor and delivery is right around the corner.
 One of those signs is a thinning cervix, which indicates that your uterus is officially preparing for childbirth.
 So if you're trying to wrap your mind around the fact that you're going to be bringing another human being into the world before you know it, know the signs your cervix is thinning and plan for the immediate future accordingly.

 According to the American Pregnancy Association (APA), effacement, also known as thinning of the cervix, begins in the final month of pregnancy and is an "indication that the lower portion of the uterus is getting prepared for delivery."
 The APA also says that while a health care professional can check to see how effaced you are, "you will not have the ability to evaluate your degree of effacement."
 There are other signs that labor is looming, however, that will also let you know that your body is preparing for childbirth and, as a result, your cervix is thinning.

 While it's impossible to know the exact date and time you'll go into labor, you can stay alert and look at the following signs that may subtly let you know that, before you know it, you'll be holding your baby (or babies!) in your arms:

 According to Healthline, lightning crotch is a specific pain "caused by the pressure and position of the baby as they descend into the birth canal to get ready for delivery."
 A few reasons you might experience this feeling, aside from a thinning cervix, includes round ligament pain, baby movement, or mineral deficiencies.
 You can feel the sharp sensations throughout pregnancy, depending on the cause, but it can intensify as you near labor and delivery.

 Losing The Mucus Plug